Leveraging Latent Features for Local Explanations: Discussion

 \section{Discussion}

-In this paper, we leveraged high-level features that were readily available (viz.
+In this paper, we leveraged high-level latent features that were readily available (viz.
 CelebA) as well as used generated ones (viz.
-ISIC Lesions and Fashion-MNIST) based on unsupervised methods to produce contrastive explanations.
-As mentioned before, one could also learn interpretable features in a supervised manner as done in \cite{tcav} which we could also use to generate such explanations.
+ISIC Lesions and Fashion-MNIST) based on disentanglement to produce contrastive explanations for the predictions of supervised models. \eat{As mentioned before, one could also learn interpretable features in a supervised manner as done in \cite{tcav} which we could also use to generate such explanations.
 Regarding learning the data manifold, it is important to note that we do not need a global data manifold to create explanations; a good \emph{local} data representation around the image should be sufficient.
-Thus, for datasets where building an accurate global representation may be hard, a good local representation (viz. using conditional GANs) should make it possible to generate high quality contrastive explanations.

-Several future directions are motivated by the user study.
+Thus, for datasets where building an accurate global representation may be hard, a good local representation (viz. using conditional GANs) should make it possible to generate high quality contrastive explanations.} Several future directions are motivated by the user study.
 Extracting text to describe highlighted aspects of visual explanations (PP, LIME, and Grad-CAM) could better help their understanding by humans.
 As previously mentioned, an important feature of contrastive explanations is that they can be used to identify classifiers that should not be trusted.
-PP's composed of two superpixels in our CelebA experiments could identify examples where the classifier requires little relevant information, and hence might not be operating in a meaningful way.
+PPs composed of two superpixels in our CelebA experiments could identify examples where the classifier requires little relevant information, and hence might not be operating in a meaningful way.
 The study reinforced this concept because users found visual explanations with few superpixels to be less useful.
 Studying this relationship between human trust and contrastive explanations is an interesting direction.

 In summary, we have proposed a method to create contrastive explanations for image data with rich structure.
 The key novelty over previous work is how we define addition, which leads to realistic images where added information is easy to interpret (e.g., added makeup).
 Our results showcase that using pertinent negatives might be the preferred form of explanation where it is not clear why a certain entity is what it is in isolation (e.g. based on relevance or pertinent positives), but could be explained more crisply by contrasting it to another entity that closely resembles it (viz. adding high cheekbones to a face makes it look smiling).